A lot or a little?

 What's the story?

-It's Christmas Eve, and sorority sisters Kelli (Katie Cassidy), Heather (Mary Elizabeth Winstead), Dana (Lacey Chabert), and Melissa (Michelle Trachtenberg) are pondering their upcoming holiday on campus.
+In BLACK CHRISTMAS, sorority sisters Kelli (Katie Cassidy), Heather (Mary Elizabeth Winstead), Dana (Lacey Chabert), and Melissa (Michelle Trachtenberg) are pondering their upcoming holiday on campus on Christmas Eve.
 House mother Mrs. Mac (Andrea Martin) regales her charges with the story of the house's previous inhabitant, Billy Lenz (Robert Mann).
 Flashbacks illustrate his terrible life: Jaundiced as a child and reviled by his chain-smoking, alcoholic mother, he ends up killing his family and is incarcerated in a sanitarium.
 When Billy escapes, he returns to his old home and creates bloody heck -- he's especially fond of decapitating and de-eyeballing his victims, then eating their flesh and corneas.

 Is it any good?

-Gruesome and bleak, Black Christmas is a particularly uninspired slasher film remake.
-Except for the addition of flashbacks and back story (which end up detracting from the scares rather than enhancing them), the story is essentially the same as Bob Clark's 1974 original.
+Gruesome and bleak, this is a particularly uninspired slasher film remake.
+Except for the addition of flashbacks and back story (which end up detracting from the scares rather than enhancing them), Black Christmas is essentially the same as Bob Clark's 1974 original.
 But Glen Morgan's not-so-new version is slow-moving, unsurprising, and very, very bloody.

 The formula, treated so carelessly, is tiresome: Each girl reveals early on a rudimentary reason why she might "deserve" her upcoming abuse and Billy's story is one we've heard too many times before: Bad mom makes bad son.
 In addition, the gore is rendered with slurpy sound effects and jarring close-ups in lieu of characterization.